Horse Hoeing Husbandry Traditional Weed Control Demonstration

 Traditional Weed Control Methods in Rural Romania

 For rural people, the summer season is not a time to play.
-This is the busiest time of year, when families work the land to produce food for winter for them and their livestock.
-There are horses pulling carts charged with hay, people bent down in the field, cultivating, horse hoeing, mowing, making haystacks.
+This is the busiest time of year when families work the land to produce food for winter for themselves and their livestock.
+There are horses pulling carts charged with hay, people bent down in the field, cultivating, horse hoeing, mowing, and making haystacks.

 Horse Hoeing Husbandry – A Natural Option for Killing Weed

 Weeding out is the hardest part of all.
 When done without any chemical inputs, it involves a lot of physical labor.
 Many gardeners still remove weeds by hand, with a grub hoe, or with horse.